 Definition of Probation

-As defined in Chapter 948, Florida Statutes, probation is a type of community supervision requiring an offender to maintain certain contacts with specified officers (i.e. probation, parole, community supervision officers) and to abide by certain terms or “conditions,” as provided by court order.
+As outlined in Chapter 948, Florida Statutes, probation is a form of community supervision requiring an offender to abide by court-ordered terms and conditions in lieu of a sentence of incarceration.

-In Florida, probation is considered a privilege, not a right, and, according to some Florida Supreme Court case decisions, does not even constitute a formal sentence.
+In Florida, probation is considered a privilege, not a right, and, as outlined by the Supreme Court, does not constitute a punitive sentence.
 State v.
 Summers, 642 So.
 2d 742, 744 (Fla.
 1994).
-It is viewed as a “grace” extended by the state “in lieu of a sentence, with its principal function being the rehabilitation of a defendant and the protection of society.”
+Florida appellate courts regard probation as a “grace of the state” imposed “in lieu of a sentence, with its principal function being the rehabilitation of a defendant and the protection of society.”
 Loeb v.
 State, 387 So.
 2d 433, 436 (Fla.
 3d DCA 1980).

 Violations of Probation